illmet/FMHA/README.md

 ![Image](images/FinalArch.png)

-Here are some of the examples of inference of the current model.
-On the left there is an input image (with the mask applied), inpainted image in the middle and model output is on the right.
+Here are some of the examples of inference for the current model.
+On the left there is an input image (with the mask applied), model output in the middle and the original image is on the right.

 ![Image](images/f1.png)